streamroot/integration-samples/mesh-delivery/android/ExoPlayerMeshDelivery/README.md

 initStatsView(dcStatsView)
 ```
 A red overlay with Mesh Delivery SDK related stats should be displayed.
 The stats view overlay can be reopened by clicking repeatedly anywhere on the screen.

+## Interactor capabilities
+The SDK is player agnostic.
+All communication between the player and the delivery client that are player specific are implemented in a PlayerInteractor class.
+Each player has a different API that the SDK tries to use at its full potential in order to monitor and maximize the Quality of Service.
+The lack of some interfaces may :
+- Reduce QoS detection
+- Reduce offload

+### QoS

+**States**
+* INVALID : Unused
+* IDLE : OK
+* PLAYING : OK
+* PAUSED : OK
+* SEEKING : OK
+* REBUFFERING : OK
+* ENDED : OK

+**Misc**
+* Playback time : OK
+* Bandwidth control : OK
+* Buffer health : OK
+* Track switch : Experimental
+* Player error : OK
+* Frame drop : Unsupported

+### Offload
+* Set buffer target : OK
+* Get buffer target : OK